 - further details of the complaint may be provided;

-- an investigation will take place involving the Chambers Director;
+- an investigation will take place involving the Chief Executive;

-- if the Chambers Director is unavailable, the Chambers Manager will initiate the investigation and communication with the complainant.
+- if the Chief Executive is unavailable, the Chambers Manager will initiate the investigation and communication with the complainant.

-- The Chambers Director will contact the complainant within two days to:
+- The Chief Executive will contact the complainant within two days to:

 - acknowledge the complaint;